Metronoid/chronicler/content/systems/conditions/negative/poisoned.md

 # Poisoned
+**Sources**: Natural

 **Description**: You’ve got poison inside you.
 It’s tearing you apart from the inside, burning like acid in your gut and making your head swim.

-**Effect**: This Tilt applies a general sense of being poisoned to a character without worrying about Toxicity during combat.
+**Effect**: This Condition applies a general sense of being poisoned to a character without worrying about Toxicity during combat.
-For the purposes of this Tilt, a poison is either “moderate” or “grave” a moderate poison causes one point of bashing damage per turn of combat, while a grave poison ups that to one point of lethal damage per turn.
+For the purposes of this Condition, a poison is either “moderate” or “grave” a moderate poison causes one point of bashing damage per turn of combat, while a grave poison ups that to one point of lethal damage per turn.
 If the Storyteller cares